nearform/titus/docs/developers/packages/titus-frontend/README.md

 ### In-memory Authentication Provider
 #### `key: MEM`

-By default, titus-frontend does not use a real authentication provider.
+By default, `titus-frontend` does not use a real authentication provider.
 `src/components/auth-provider/in-memory/` allows almost any combination of username and password, and there's no server roundtrip.

-Once logged in, a token is stored in the local storage and it grants access to the protected dashboard.
+Once logged in, a token is stored in the local storage and it grants access to the protected UI.

 ### Titus-backend Provider
 #### `key: TITUS`
-If you have an Auth0 application configured, you can use the titus-backend login endpoint to authenticate users.
+If you have an Auth0 application configured, you can use the `titus-backend` login endpoint to authenticate users.
 In this case, authentication is performed as follows:
 - Provide your valid Auth0 credentials.
-The credentials are passed to titus-backend.
+The credentials are passed to `titus-backend`.
-- titus-backend validates them against Auth0 and returns authentication data to the provider.
+- `titus-backend` validates them against Auth0 and returns authentication data to the provider.
 - The provider stores the details in local storage and grants access to dashboard.

 To enable it, do the following:
-1. Provide Auth0 details in the **titus-backend** `.env` file (`AUTH0_*` variables).
+1. Provide Auth0 details in the **`titus-backend`** `.env` file (`AUTH0_*` variables).
-1. Set `REACT_APP_AUTH_PROVIDER` to `TITUS` in the **titus-frontend** `.env` file.
+1. Set `REACT_APP_AUTH_PROVIDER` to `TITUS` in the **`titus-frontend`** `.env` file.

 ### Auth0 Provider
 #### `key: AUTH0`